Communicating the sum of sources over a network: Abstract

 \section{Abstract}

 We consider the network communication scenario, over directed acyclic networks with unit capacity edges in which a number of sources $s_i$ each holding independent unit-entropy information $X_i$ wish to communicate the sum $\sum{X_i}$ to a set of terminals $t_j$.
 We show that in the case in which there are only two sources or only two terminals, communication is possible if and only if each source terminal pair $s_i/t_j$ is connected by at least a single path.
 For the more general communication problem in which there are three sources and three terminals, we prove that a single path connecting the source terminal pairs does not suffice to communicate $\sum{X_i}$.
 We then present an efficient encoding scheme which enables the communication of $\sum{X_i}$ for the three sources, three terminals case, given that each source terminal pair is connected by {\em two} edge disjoint paths.
-Our encoding scheme includes a structural decomposition of the network at hand which may be found useful for other network coding problems as well.

 {\keywords network coding, function computation, multicast, distributed source coding.}